AkioSarkiz/manga-collector/README.md

 This package contains examples of code that you can use and modify.
 They are located in `examples` folder.

-Here is simple example how you can use that package
+Here is a simple example how you can use that package

 ```typescript
 import { getLatestMangaList } from "manganato-scraper";